 Language is central to intellectual development.
 Growth in this area is extensive during the first five years.
 Language activities consist of speaking, pre-writing, listening, and reading readiness activities.
 I read to the children every day, in a group and individually.

 Nutrition affects how a child feels and behaves, and healthy eating patterns established at a young age will continue into adulthood.
 Cooking with children increases their interest in nutrition and encourages them to try new things.

 Preschool children’s growing minds and bodies need lots of “wiggle time” and exercise!
 During group and active games, children practice social and listening skills, develop coordination, and build strength.

 A monthly newsletter keeps parents informed about child development issues, upcoming themes, and includes supplemental book lists.

 Children are continuously observed and evaluated using both formal and informal assessment techniques.
 You will have an opportunity to discuss assessments at regularly scheduled conference times.
-Assessments consider multiple intelligences, different learning styles, and important benchmarks.
+Assessments consider multiple intelligence, different learning styles, and important benchmarks.
 Assessments are conducted with purpose and are used to drive curriculum.
 All assessment information is kept strictly confidential.

 The curriculum areas listed above are only some of the many fine ingredients that help Serendipity crerate a mogical childhood and unforgettable preschool experience.